- Medical School - University of Minnesota (2006-2010)

 He is a member of several professional organizations, including the American Head and Neck Society, the American Academy of Otolaryngology – Head and Neck Surgery, and the Triological Society.

-In 2019, Dr. Day was named a Texas Monthly Super Doctor Rising Star.
+In 2019 and 2020, Dr. Day was named a Texas Monthly Super Doctor Rising Star.

 Meet Dr. Day

 Life after a head and neck cancer diagnosis is hard enough.
 Struggling to navigate head and neck cancer care after a diagnosis can make life even harder.
 The head and neck cancer team at UT Southwestern wants to help patients avoid this experience.